A14 concrete surface repairs and maintenance

 Our road repairs will help improve the safety of the road surface.
 It is essential that we complete repairs to the potholes and cracking to ensure a smoother and safer ride on the A14.
 Once complete, we expect the life of the road surface to be extended by up to 7 more years.

-We are resurfacing and repairing potholes and cracks in the concrete road surface on the A14 main carriageway between junction 52 and junction 55 in both directions.
+We resurfaced and repaired potholes and cracks in the concrete road surface on the A14 main carriageway between junction 52 and junction 55 in both directions.
 This project is part of the Highways England concrete roads programme in the East region.

-To keep traffic flowing on the A14 whilst we carry out work, a temporary contraflow system will be used.
+To keep traffic flowing on the A14 whilst we carry out work, a temporary contraflow system was used.
 This is where traffic is transferred from its usual side to share the other half of the carriageway, with traffic moving in both directions.

-We will be coordinating these roadworks around our project to make changes to the Orwell Bridge: the improvements will help avoid bridge closures during high winds (up to 70mph).
+We coordinated these roadworks around our project to make changes to the Orwell Bridge: the improvements will help avoid bridge closures during high winds (up to 70mph).